canopy-coop/fcl_index/content/home/skills.md

 weight = 25  # Order that this section will appear.

 title = "We love a challenge"
-subtitle = "Water Data Lab LLC (WaDL) is a data-driven consultancy focused on bringing the best science and technology to address the hardest problems facing global water resources."
+subtitle = "False Color Lab (FCL) is a data-driven consultancy focused on bringing the best science and technology to address the hardest problems facing global water resources."

 # Showcase personal skills or business features.
 #